How Much it Costs to Get a Kitchen Fitted

 5. Tiling

-It’s not unusual for a tiler to charge around £65 per square metre of tiling.
 Ceramic tiles will be slightly cheaper at around £20 to £40 per square metre.
 Porcelain tiles may be £25 to £50 for the same amount of coverage.

 6. Flooring

-When it comes to flooring it’s typical to pay from £130–£165 per square metre for fitting.
+When it comes to flooring, it’s typical to pay from £130–£165 per square metre for fitting.
 Again, this is dependent on the material involved.
 Expect this part of the job to last from five hours up to two days.

 7. Heating

-Heating, too, tends to be measured in terms of metres so budget for from £130–£165 per square metre.
+Heating, too, tends to be measured in terms of metres, so budget for from £130–£165 per square metre.
 Typically, this can take anything from five hours up to two days, depending on the size of the floor involved.

 Radiators cost anything from £50 for a basic model and £400 for mid-range, all the way up to £1500 for a designer version.